Truck (Canadian band): 1973

 As indicated by Billboard in its January 6, 1973 issue, Truck's debut album was to be released by Capitol in mid-January.
 It was also reported by Billboard in the January 27 issue that Truck Music Limited, the company headed by Peter Francey had produced a 20 minute 16mm film of performances by their Capitol signed artists, Truck, Christopher Kearney and The Good Brothers.
 The film was intended to promote the acts to potential clients and booking agencies.

 Up until February, 1973, the group had been playing weekly for three years.
 Now they had been taken off the road and placed into down-time by their bosses at Magic Management.
 According to the February 3, 1973 issue of Cash Box, they were to be unavailable for any personal appearances until after March 1.
 They were also relocating from London, Ontario to Toronto.
 The time off was to be utilized with rehearsing new material, working on a professional stage presentation and preparing for the heavy schedule coinciding with the release of their album.

-In early March, "Get it Together" was getting play on Ron Moore's play list at Radio Western in London, while "Can't Wait Until Tomorrow" was getting play on Ron Foster's play list at CKLW-FM in Windsor.RPM The Programmers Weekly, Volume 19 No. 3 March 3, 1973 - Page 26 The Programmers CAMPUS EDITIONS, RADIO WESTERN/LONDON, 45s By mid-March, "Get It Together" was on John Oliver's play list at CHEC in Lethbridge., a week later it was in the "Breakout Markets" section and on Ted Hayward's playlist at CJCJ Woodstock.
+In early March, "Get it Together" was getting play on Ron Moore's play list at Radio Western in London, while "Can't Wait Until Tomorrow" was getting play on Ron Foster's play list at CKLW-FM in Windsor.
+By mid-March, "Get It Together" was on John Oliver's play list at CHEC in Lethbridge., a week later it was in the "Breakout Markets" section and on Ted Hayward's playlist at CJCJ Woodstock.

 It was reported by the RPM Weekly in the March 17 issue that Ontario booking agency, Concept 376 would soon release an album featuring Truck and other acts, King Biscuit Boy, Leigh Ashford, Lighthouse, Ocean, and Pepper Tree.

 The month of April saw the group ready to play at the "Save James Bay" fund benefit concert which was to include Peter, Paul & Mary, Ian and Sylvia, Joni Mitchell and some other Quebec acts.
-Indigenous presentations. would also be part of the event.
-It was confirmed that Truck, Bruce Cockburn and Murray MacLauchlan did appear.Record World, April 28, 1973 - Page 51 CANADA By LARRY LeBLANC The tour strategy had worked so far with the group going through eastern Canada and then to Ottawa throughout the Maritimes.
+Indigenous presentations would also be part of the event.
+It was confirmed that Truck, Bruce Cockburn and Murray MacLauchlan did appear.
+The tour strategy had worked so far with the group going through eastern Canada and then to Ottawa throughout the Maritimes.
 They also had a date with the Musical Friends show on CFCF-TV.
 Then in mid-April having been booked, they were to play at the Mad Mechanic in Toronto.